HomeFinancial FootprintsIs the AMEX Platinum Charge Card Worth the High Annual Fee?

 – $20 Grocery Voucher for Super Nature Singapore or Culinary Market Singapore

-– KOMO Shambhala Singapore Invigorate Essential Oil and Mask Diffuser
+– COMO Shambhala Singapore Invigorate Essential Oil and Mask Diffuser

 – Dr. Hair Deep Cleansing Scalp Treatment